ldstein/terminate-icue/README.md

 **Why not just copy terminate-icue.bat to the startup folder?**

-You can, but this will cause the command prompt to briefly flash up at login.
-Running the .bat file as a task resolves this behaviour.
+This will cause the powrshell prompt to briefly flash up at login.

+**What is the difference between terminating iCue vs terminating the Plugin Host?**

+If you have iCue-enabled devices and want to retain their functionality (mice macros for example), iCue needs to be running.
+Terminating just the Plugin host keeps iCue alive while applying the RGB fix.

 TROUBLESHOOTING
 ------------------------